spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 |Network|Public Repo|Calico|`3.25.x`|

 Finally, click on the **Confirm** button to complete the core infrastructure stack.
-Palette displays the newly created infrastructure profile as a layered diagram.
+Palette will display the newly created infrastructure profile as a layered diagram.

 Next, click on the **Add Manifest** button on the top to add the Hello Universe application manifest.